Why a new building?

 In 2016, a planning application for the Chemistry Teaching Laboratories (CTL), as an extension to the Tinbergen Building, was approved as part of a wider planning permission for refurbishment and alterations.

-In February 2017, during these refurbishment works, the University reluctantly, at short notice, closed the Tinbergen Building due to the discovery of asbestos-containing materials throughout the structure and in inaccessible areas.
-It was not possible to remove this while the building was occupied.
+It was during these refurbishment works, in February 2017, that the University had to reluctantly, at short notice, close the Tinbergen Building due to the discovery of asbestos-containing materials throughout the structure and in inaccessible areas.
+It was impossible to remove this while the building was occupied.

-Until its sudden closure, the Tinbergen Building had been the main location for the departments of Experimental Psychology (EP) and Zoology for almost 50 years.
-Re-providing a permanent home for the EP and Zoology is essential to ensure they continue as centres of world-class research and teaching; and to honour commitments made by the University to the two departments to protect their long-term future.
-The Tinbergen Building accommodated nearly 2000 academic staff, postgraduate students, undergraduates and administrative staff and as a medium-term solution, modular buildings were erected at the Radcliffe Observatory Quarter site on Walton Street and at the University Club Sports Ground behind the Tinbergen Building.
-These temporary buildings will be in place until the opening of the new Life and Mind Building.
+Until its sudden closure, the Tinbergen Building had been the main location of the Departments of Experimental Psychology (EP) and Zoology for almost 50 years.
+It accommodated nearly 2,000 academic staff, postgraduate students, undergraduates and administrative staff.
+As a medium-term solution, modular buildings were erected at the Radcliffe Observatory Quarter site on Walton Street and at the University Club Sports Ground behind the Tinbergen Building.
+It soon became apparent that a new, permanent home for the departments would be essential to enabling them to continue to operate as world-class centres of research and teaching, and to protect their long-term future.
+The departments have been housed in temporary facilities ever since, and will remain so until the opening of the Life and Mind Building in 2025.

 View of the Tinbergen Building from South Parks Road in 2017.